natcap/natural-capital-footprint-impact/README.md

 ## Output formats

-{SW: Add details about the added fields - names, units, description, etc. An example for each would be good too.}
+{???
+Add details about the output fields - names, units, description, etc. An example for each would be good too. ???}

 The ecosystem services provided are:
 - `coastal_risk_reduction_service`